 When you keep it short, that is more likely to draw people in.
 Then you can give them your full pitch and engage the attendee one on one.

-Another benefit of having a short and engaging headline is that you can make it appear in larger font on your display.
+Another benefit of having a short and engaging headline is that you can make it appear in a larger font on your display.
 That will make it easier to read from across a large room.
 The right font is important as well, make sure it’s legible from far away.
-Good news is that you have a wide array of fonts and typeface from which to choose.
+The good news is that you have a wide array of fonts and typeface from which to choose.